CTSecUK/Syskron-Security-CTF-2020/Write-ups/Key generator.md

 Here we can see the function "**main**" which is usualy a good place to start, so we use the command "**s main**" to seek to main, and the command "**VV**" to open the visual view.

-(If your view doesnt look like the below press the "**P**" key to cyle through the visual display options.

 ![Radare2 Analyse](images/keygen_r2_step1.png)

 Ok so lets start looking through the main function to see if we can understand whats going on.

+(If your view doesnt look like the below press the "**P**" key to cyle through the visual display options)

 ![View Main Function](images/keygen_r2_step2.png)